Get fighting fit after meningitis

 Meningitis in adults

 Most adults over the age of 25 don't need additional protection against meningitis.
 "The main exception is if you are travelling to an area where vaccination is recommended, such as sub-Saharan Africa.
 It's compulsory for pilgrims attending Hajj or Umrah.
 Without proof of vaccination you will not be allowed into Saudi Arabia," says Donovan.
-Travel vaccination against meningitis is not available on the NHS, but other forms of travel vaccination are available.
+Meningitis vaccination is not available on the NHS, but other forms of travel vaccination are available.

 Meningitis in the elderly